 A “scholarly thunderclap” occurred the day Bob Volz, then custodian of the Chapin Library of rare books, invited Dew to see a new acquisition.
 It was a broadside dated Aug.
 2, 1860, stamped with the seal of Betts & Gregory, Auctioneers, Franklin Street, Richmond, Va.
 On the left-hand side of the page was a list of categories of slaves: “Extra,” people of exceptional height, musculature, and physical attractiveness or with special skills; “No. 1,” men at their full physical development or women at the peak of their childbearing years; and “Second- rate or Ordinary,” possessing a “defect” like the mark of a whip, or with bad health or attitude.
 Next to each category were that week’s market prices, written by hand.

-Today, the market report is the first thing Dew shows students in his Old South and American Civil War classes.
-“Their reaction is often one of puzzlement followed by stunned disbelief, as well it should be at the onset of the 21st century,” Dew writes.
-“But then the ramifications of what they are looking at begin to sink in.
+Today, the market report is the first thing Dew shows students in his Old South and American Civil War classes. “their reaction is often one of puzzlement followed by stunned disbelief, as well it should be at the onset of the 21st century,” Dew writes.
+“But then the rami cations of what they are looking at begin to sink in.
 It is a profoundly educational document.”

 Toward the end of the semester, he asks his students to examine two more documents.
 The first is a letter to Thomas Jefferson’s executor from P.H.
 Leuba, who purchased a 14-year-old enslaved girl from the late president’s estate.
 The girl, Jeanette, arrived at Leuba’s home badly burned after a run-in with the overseer at Jefferson’s Poplar Forest, and Leuba sought a reduction in her price now that she was “damaged.”